kubeshop/kusk-gateway/docs/customresources/staticroute.md

             request_timeout: <int>
             # the timeout for the idle upstream of downstream connection, seconds.
 0 means forever, unspecified default 1h.
             idle_timeout: <int>
-            # retres define how many retries to upstream with failed (50x code) requests, number.
+            # retries define how many retries to upstream with failed (50x code) requests, number.
 Default 1.
             retries: <int>
           # Optional
           cors:
             # allowed origins returned in Access-Control-Allow-Origin header
             # the list of domain names
-            # Note - regexs other than the wildcard ("*") are not supported right now.
+            # Note - regex other than the wildcard ("*") are not supported right now.
             origins:
             - "*"
             # allowed methods to call this endpoint returned in Access-Control-Allow-Methods header